dgrundel/woo-product-importer/README.md

 - For example, to add a product in a category called "Spoons", with a parent category of "Utensils", inside another category called "Kitchen", set your CSV field to "Kitchen/Utensils/Spoons".
 - The plugin will create the hierarchy if it does not exist.

+More info and example on our blog: http://webpresencepartners.com/2013/01/13/importing-hierarchical-categories-into-woocommerce/

 **Other Items on the To Do List**
 - Test and refine handling of existing product.
 I suspect that certain existing attributes will be overwritten if not explicitly re-set in the CSV.
+Please let me know if you see things changing in your store that you didn't expect!

 **Thank Yous**